Summary

 Which Features Should You Include in Your Comparison Charts?

 Feature selection makes the difference between helpful comparisons and biased marketing.
 The key is choosing features that actually influence buying decisions in your market.
+But which features should you actually include?

 Strategic Feature Selection Framework